BrandonTech02/brandon/docs/MCUT Training/gstreamer/remap.md

 for every element *b* in *B*, *b = f(a)*, f is the mapping function

-For image mapping, it is denoted as
+The image mapping is denoted as,
 ```
 g(x,y) = f(h(x,y))
 ```